lie down in peace, and sleep comes at once

 to depression and anxiety, the psychological treatment usually centers around

-anger and guilt and
+experiences of anger and guilt and

 basis for anxiety can usually be located in childhood experiences that lack

 clear explanations and guidance from parents who tend to be disinterested,